eead-csic-compbio/AlloSHP/README.md

 ## 3) Advanced mode: syntenic coordinates + mapped reads

+This mode requires the simple mode to be run ahead, as it expects a pre-computed logfile.

 ### 3.1) Whole-genome alignments

 Alignments must be computed to find syntenic segments among the reference genomes available for read mapping.